nicoalba/python-web3-app/README.md

 - `GET /block-number`: Get the latest Sepolia testnet block number.
 - `GET /balance/{address}`: Query the ETH balance of a valid Ethereum address.
+- `GET /solana-balance/{address}`: Query the SOL balance of a valid Solana address.

 To test the API using curl: